 Course Materials are found on Canvas.
 Quizzes and exams are accessible via Canvas in the Modules for the Class.
-Reading assignments outside of the required reading materials are accessible on Canvas.
+Reading assignments outside of the required text are accessible on Canvas and all reading material (including required text) can be located via the library resources.